cosmos/cosmos/whitepaper.md

 while any destination chain may suffer from a denial-of-service attack with a sudden spike in the number of incoming packets.

 In these cases, the sender can require delivery acknowledgement by setting the intial packet status to `AckPending`.
-Then, it is the receiving chain's responsibility to confirm delivery by including an `IBCShortPacket` in the app Merkle hash.
+Then, it is the receiving chain's responsibility to confirm delivery by including an abbreviated`IBCPacket` in the app Merkle hash.

 (Figure of Shard1, Shard2, Hub IBC message sequence WITH acknowledgement)